vighneshiyer/vighneshiyer.com/content/research/random_notes.md

 - Unify host language for hdl and testbench and system software language, it would be ideal or just find a way to make ffi or mixed language stuff easy

+- Pitch to PLARCH audience
+  - You're good at defining semantics and making them clear
+  - We're good at knowing what matters and would help us
+  - Nested multi abstraction
+  - Hls top vs rtl top and nested tops

+- Ability to introspect on subtrees of the design that are already elaborated to guide elaboration and transformation at the higher level
+- Ability for subtrees to introspect the higher level model during generation
+- Ability to change or transform a subtree generation process without changing the original source code, guided by the higher level model
+- The paper is too vague wrt how their meta model isn't just something described as another edsl on top of their rtl level abstraction edsl
+- Having a behavioral layer of chisel is interesting, there are inferred hw structures like width inference or ram port inference or especially mux inference, having a purely structural layer that is translated into in the frontend itself is interesting (from the parts of the design written in the behavioral layer)
+- Need to read the PhD thesis to figure out what exactly they are talking about, it seems the authors have invented a convoluted system and no longer know how to describe it
+- The paper does point out that design semantics are lost during "lowering" which is why we need to have many more primitives in the frontend that are understood natively by the backend

 ## Optimization

 - Talk about teramalloc, casting optimization as a rl game and comparisons to analog sizing optimization